learn-co-curriculum/js-rails-as-api-creating-a-rails-api-from-scratch/README.md

 You have all that you need to get your own API-only Rails builds into development.
-If you can think of something that can be turned into an API, you now the power to spin one up in short order.
+If you can think of something that can be turned into an API, you now have the power to spin one up in short order.

 With the ability to create APIs, we will take a closer look at shaping them.